olegkleiman/crib/session10/classes/readme.md

 console.log(point.x);

 ```
-Along with a <i>private methods</i>, the support for a <i>class properties</i> is TC39 [proposal](https://github.com/tc39/proposal-class-fields#private-fields) and only supported only by Babel 7 with [@babel/plugin-proposal-class-properties plugin](https://www.npmjs.com/package/@babel/plugin-proposal-class-properties) and [@babel/plugin-proposal-private-methods](https://www.npmjs.com/package/@babel/plugin-proposal-private-methods).
+Along with a *private methods*, the support for a <i>class properties</i> is TC39 [proposal](https://github.com/tc39/proposal-class-fields#private-fields) and only supported only by Babel 7 with [@babel/plugin-proposal-class-properties plugin](https://www.npmjs.com/package/@babel/plugin-proposal-class-properties) and [@babel/plugin-proposal-private-methods](https://www.npmjs.com/package/@babel/plugin-proposal-private-methods).

+Notes:
+- *constructor* method is called when the object of this type is created.
+-

 ## 2. Inheritance